kyma-project/test-infra/development/gcp/cloud-functions/rotateserviceaccount/README.md

 ## Cloud Function usage

-To setup secret for automatic rotation follow these steps:
+To setup an automatic rotation for a Secret Manager secret follow these steps:
 1. Create new secret in Secret Manager with existing service account data.
 2. Add `type: service-account` label to the secret.
 3. Set `secret-manager-notifications` as a secret Pub/Sub topic.